yewon5858/testing-ai-more/README.md

 ## Installing Dependencies & Build

 # MCDC-Backend
-The MCDC-Backend provides multiple endpoint to reach.
-The two main ones are:

-  - /AnlayseExp
-    - POST
-  - /AnlayseMultiExp
-    - POST
-  - /Documentation
-  - /ExampleRequest
-  - delete/logs

-The endpoints are reachable from "INSERT HERE YOUR SERVER IP":5000
+The MCDC-Backend provides a quick way for machine to machine client-server based interaction pattern.
+In the following the dependencies, how to use the backend as well as the installation is explain.

 ## Dependencies
   - Flask==3.0.2
   - Flask-RESTful==0.3.10
   - flask_cors==4.0.0
   - gunicorn==21.2.0
+  - Additional dependencies of the **py-mcdc** framework.

+## Installing Dependencies & Build

+The MCDC-Backend requieres some base setup.
+We recommand to use a Debian-based systems (e.g. Ubuntu, Mint): First of all you have to follow the steps describte in the **"Installing Dependencies & Build"** section of the **py-mcdc**.
+Usually in this process also the depencies for flask are installed.
+However, make sure that Flask==3.0.2, flask-RESTful==0.3.10, flask_cors==4.0.0 and gunicorn==21.2.0 are installed via the python package manager.

+After your installation you can navigate to the mcdc_test directory and execute `python3 app.py`.
+Please, consider that depending on your python installation it can be either `python3` or just `python`.

+An easier way to get the MCDC-Backend running is by embracing the facilities of docker.
+Herefor you have to install on your local machine docker desktop and or the docker enginge [Docker install guide for Ubunut](https://docs.docker.com/engine/install/ubuntu/) or [Docker install guide for Windows](https://docs.docker.com/desktop/install/windows-install/)

+### Docker
+Go to the base directory where the `Dockerfile` is located and run: `docker build -t mcdc_test_backend .` to build locally the docker image.
+Afterwards you can execute `docker run -p 5000:5000 mcdc_test_backend` to start the container.
+From now on the endpoints should be reachable via `"insert your address":5000/"insert endpoint"`.
+Working with docker can help you reduce the workaround to get the basic setup for the mcdc_test framework.

 ## How to use the MCDC_Backend

-The MCDC-Backend can be started

-## Docker

-Use "docker build -t mcdc_test_backend ." to build locally the docker image.
-Afterwards you can run "docker run -p 5000:5000 mcdc_test_backend" to start the container.
+The MCDC-Backend provides multiple endpoint to reach.
+The two main ones are:

+  - /AnlayseExp - HTTP-Request-Method(s):
+    - GET: Returns a describtion of the POST-Request for expression analyse
+    - POST: Returns all MCDC states for one expression
+  - /AnlayseMultiExp
+    - GET: Returns a describtion of the POST-Request for expression analyse of multiple expressions
+    - POST: Returns all MCDC states for any amount of expressions (that the server can handle)

+The following endpoints are for basic interaction for startes.
+  - /Documentation - HTTP-Request-Method(s):
+    - GET: Returns a short describtion of the API ENDPOINTS
+  - /ExampleRequest  - HTTP-Request-Method(s):
+    - GET: Based on a predifned expression a MCDC-States for testing are returned
+  - delete/logs - HTTP-Request-Method(s):
+    - GET: Gets the current log file
+    - DELETE: Delets and rests the current log file

+The endpoints are reachable from "INSERT HERE YOUR SERVER IP":5000.
+Examples of requests can be found in the postman_api_examples directory.

 # py-mcdc
 This project aims at generating test cases satisfying modified condition decision coverage (MC/DC) criterion based on reduced ordered decision diagrams (roBDDs).